dudeperf3ct/dudeperf3ct.github.io/_posts/2019-04-13-Power-of-GAN.md

 layout:     post
 title:      Power of GAN
 date:       2019-04-13 12:00:00
 summary:    This post will provide a brief introduction of GANs.
 We will go into different types of GANs in domains of Image, Speech, Text and Video.
-We discuss the good, bad and problems of GANs.
-On both good and bad side, there will be a lot many cool results to see.
+We discuss the good and bad about GANs on each of these domain.
+On plus side about GANs, a lot many cool results to see.
 categories: gan
 published : true